Dinesh-2311/internship_project/README.md

 ## Internship project at Elietch

 ## Project Overview
-This repository contains solutions for all four tasks of the EliteTech AI Internship Program, focusing on data analysis, machine learning, dashboard development, and NLP.
+This repository contains solutions for all four tasks of the EliteTech  Internship Program, focusing on data analysis, machine learning, dashboard development, and NLP.

 **Task 1: Big Data Analysis**